YutingZhan/Mo-PAE/README.md

 ### All you need to begin with:

-1. Using Python virtual environments and check the dependencies
+1. Using Python virtual environments (this code works for version 3.9 and 3.10) and check the dependencies

 ```
 $ python3 -m venv ./venv